 Academic Support Office

 The Academic Support Office (ASO) provides academic advisement for students who are experiencing difficulty with their studies and are on academic warning, probation, or continued academic probation (CAP).
 The ASO also offers these students help in working through challenges and overcoming obstacles to successful academic performance.
 Information about the university's academic standards, a student's academic standing, or help with learning problems is available for those students not currently on good or previous academic standing.
 (See also Academic Standards in this catalog.)

 Additional Advisement Resources: Counseling and Career Center

 Fifty-minute workshops designed to assist students with personal development and study skills are offered each day that BYU classes are in session.
-Topics include time management, communication, testing preparation, listening, and note taking.
+Topics include time management, test preparation, reading, listening, and note taking.
 Printed self-help materials used in the workshops are also available.